Biden's delicate dance on combating crime surge and delivering criminal justice reform

 JUSTICE DEPARTMENT ACKNOWLEDGES ‘STAGGERING’ RISE IN VIOLENT CRIME AS IT ROLLS OUT EFFORT TARGETING GUN TRAFFICKING

-In the wake of last year’s shooting death of Black man George Floyd by a white police officer in Minnesota and the resulting nationwide protests over racial inequity, crime and the calls by some on the left to defund the police became a major issue in the 2020 presidential and congressional elections.
+After last year’s death of George Floyd, a Black man who died at the hands of a white police officer in Minneapolis, and the resulting nationwide protests over racial inequity, the issues of crime and defunding the police became a major topics in the 2020 presidential and congressional elections.
 And while the Democrats won back the White House and Senate, the GOP unexpectedly took a big bite out of the Democrats House majority.

 A "deep dive" of the 2020 election compiled by House Democrats earlier this year partially blamed effective messaging by Republicans that focused on the far left’s "defund the police" movement, for the party’s underwhelming performance last November.